nitnkmr/nitnkmr/README.md

 - 👋 Hi, I’m @nitnkmr
 - 👀 I’m interested in web development in React.js And JavaScript.
-- 🌱 learning React..
+- 🌱 Skills - JavaScript, React.js, HTML, CSS, Redux.
-- 💞️ I’m looking for job...
+- 💞️ I’m looking for job as React Developer...
-- 📫 How to reach me nitin84498@gmail.com
+- 📫 How to reach me nitin79831@gmail.com

 <!---
 nitnkmr/nitnkmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.